MuraliB123/MuraliB123/README.md

 Passionate about applying AI and automation to solve business problems.
-Experienced in building Machine learning systems for automation workflows and NLP-based analysis.
+Experienced in building Machine learning systems for automation workflows and NLP systems.
-Currently working with diffusion models for personalized meta-human creation.
-Open to new opportunities and collaborations.

 ### Skills